seamplex/feenox/doc/compilation.md

 In absence of all these, FeenoX can still be used to

  * solve general mathematical problems such as the ones to compute the [Fibonacci sequence](https://www.seamplex.com/feenox/examples/#the-fibonacci-sequence) or the [Logistic map](https://www.seamplex.com/feenox/examples/#the-logistic-map),
- * operate on functions, either algebraically or point-wise interpolated such as [Computing the derivative of a function as a UNIX filter](https://www.seamplex.com/feenox/examples/#computing-the-derivative-of-a-function-as-a-unix-filter)
+ * operate on functions, either algebraically or point-wise interpolated such as [Computing the derivative of a function as a Unix filter](https://www.seamplex.com/feenox/examples/#computing-the-derivative-of-a-function-as-a-unix-filter)
  * read, operate over and write meshes,
  * etc.